Single-path Bit Sharing for Automatic Loss-aware Model Compression: Related Work

-Last, the quantized activations and weights can be obtained by $Q_x(x) = T_x^{-1}(D(z_x,s)) = v_x \cdot D(z_x,s)$ and $Q_w(w) = T_w^{-1}(D(z_w,s)) = v_w \cdot (2 \cdot D(z_w,s) - 1)$, where $T_x^{-1}(\cdot)$ and $T_w^{-1}(\cdot)$ denote the inverse functions of $T_x(\cdot)$ and $T_w(\cdot)$, respectively. \jing{ In general, the function $D(\cdot, \cdot)$ is non-differentiable.
-Following~\cite{zhou2016dorefa,hubara2016binarized}, one can use the straight through estimation (STE)~\cite{bengio2013estimating} to approximate the gradient of $D(\cdot, \cdot)$ by the identity mapping, namely, $\partial D (z, s)/ z \approx 1$.} To reduce the optimization difficulty introduced by $D(\cdot, \cdot)$, several methods have been proposed to approximate the gradients of $D(\cdot, \cdot)$~\cite{ding2019regularizing, louizos2019relaxed, Zhuang_2020_CVPR}.
-Moreover, most previous works assign the same bitwidth for all layers~\cite{zhou2016dorefa,zhuang2018towards,Zhuang_2019_CVPR,jung2019learning,jin2019towards,Li2020Additive,Esser2020LEARNED,xu2020generative,chen2020aqd}. \chenp{Though} attractive for simplicity, setting a uniform precision places no guarantee on optimizing network performance, since different layers have different redundancy and arithmetic intensity.
-Therefore, several studies \chenp{proposed} mixed-precision quantization~\cite{wang2019haq,dong2019hawq,wu2018mixed,Uhlich2020Mixed} that sets different bitwidths according to the redundancy of each layer. \jing{In this paper, based on the proposed single-path bit sharing model, we devise an approach that efficiently searches for appropriate bitwidths for different layers through gradient-based optimization.}
+To reduce the optimization difficulty introduced by non-differentiable discretization, several methods have been proposed to approximate the gradients of $D(\cdot, \cdot)$~\cite{ding2019regularizing, louizos2019relaxed, Zhuang_2020_CVPR}.
+Moreover, most previous works assign the same bitwidth for all layers~\cite{zhou2016dorefa,zhuang2018towards,Zhuang_2019_CVPR,jung2019learning,jin2019towards,Li2020Additive,Esser2020LEARNED,qin2022distribution,xu2020generative,chen2020aqd}. \chenp{Though} attractive for simplicity, setting a uniform precision places no guarantee on optimizing network performance, since different layers have different redundancy and arithmetic intensity.
+Therefore, \jingr{several studies \chenp{proposed} mixed-precision quantization~\cite{wang2019haq,dong2019hawq,wu2018mixed,Uhlich2020Mixed,yao2021hawq,dong2019hawqv2,cai2020rethinking,chen2021towards,wang2021generalizable} that assigns} different bitwidths according to the redundancy of each layer. \jing{In this paper, based on the proposed single-path bit sharing model, we devise an approach that efficiently searches for appropriate bitwidths for different layers through gradient-based optimization.
+Apart from quantization, our \methodshortname also conducts pruning and automatically learns the trade-off between them, which often results in compact models with better performance.}

+\textbf{\jingr{Neural architecture search (NAS) and pruning.}} \jingr{NAS} aims to automatically design efficient architectures. \jingr{According to the search algorithm, existing methods either based on reinforcement learning~\cite{NASRL2017,pham2018efficient,yong2019nat}, evolutionary search~\cite{real2019regularized,nsganetv22020,yang2020cars} or gradient-based methods~\cite{liu2018darts,cai2018proxylessnas,wu2019fbnet}.
+In particular, gradient-based NAS has gained increased popularity, where the search space is relaxed to be continuous, allowing efficient architecture search using gradient descent.
+Depending on whether each operation can be added via a separate path or not, the search space can be categorized into multi-path design~\cite{liu2018darts,cai2018proxylessnas} and single-path formulation~\cite{stamoulis2019single,stamoulis2020single}.}